NeoNEXT/neoline/api_reference.md

 #### Annotates

-If you pass anonymous function(listener) to `addEventListener`, then you are not able to remove it.
+If you pass anonymous function(listener) to [addEventListener](#addEventListener), then you are not able to remove it.
 This is convenient when you are not plan to remove a listener.

 ```javascript
 // Use anonymous function